Itskindastrange/OS-Simulator/README.md

 # OS-Simulator

-This is a project of Operating Systems completed by me.
  To run this, you can simply copy this code or download it on any Linux device and run it.

 Concepts covered in operating systems courses are included in the simulator.
 The user can interact with it using a menu system on a console-based interface.
-Additionally, extra points were aslso earned for developing a simple GUI using a C++ library.
+Additionally, extra points were also earned for developing a simple GUI using a C++ library.

 Following features are included in the simulator:
 CPU scheduling: